danielkoll/PyRADS/README.md

 # Installation
 1) Download to your own computer.

+2) [optional] Install the required libraries using conda:
+- cd $PyRADS
+- conda env create -f environment.yml
+- conda activate pyrads

+  NOTE: don't forget to type ``conda activate pyrads'' each time before using PyRADS.

-2) Manually compile the MTCKD model:
+3) Manually compile the MTCKD model:
 - cd $PyRADS/DATA/MT_CKD_continuum/cntnm.H2O_N2/build
 - (on a Mac) make -f make_cntnm osxGNUdbl
 - (on a Mac if you are using gfortran installed with conda) make -f make_cntnm osxGNUCONDAdbl

-3) Run test scripts
+4) Run test scripts

 To compute outgoing longwave radiation (OLR) in W/m2 for a given surface temperature:
 - cd $PyRADS/Test01.olr